bluebird75/winpdb/README.rst

 *Please help by providing bug reports and ideally bug fixes.
 All pull requests are welcome.*

-Winpdb for Python 2 is maintained under the branch *winpdb-reborn-python2*

 --------------------

 |Build Status Linux| |Build status Windows|